GuillermoOvejeroSanchez/VoiceSculptor/README.md

 ### Change settings

-To change settings for the stream analyzer app enter .env file and change the following values:
+To change settings for the stream analyzer app enter in the 'stream_analyzer/.env' file and change the following values:

 ```env
 SECS=15